noglitchyo/middleware-collection-request-handler/README.md

     $middlewareCollection
 );

-// Pass the request to the request handler.
+// Pass the request to the request handler which will dispatch the request to the middlewares.
 $response = $requestHandler->handle(/* ServerRequestInterface */);

 ```